Rocky Balboa (film): Score

 Composed by Bill Conti, the Rocky Balboa film score is both an updated composition of Rocky music and a tribute to the music that has been featured in previous Rocky films.
 Conti, who has acted as composer on every Rocky film except Rocky IV, chose to compose the score almost entirely from musical themes used in the previous movies.
 Only one original theme was written specifically for Rocky Balboa and that is the theme written to represent the character of Marie.

 The roughly 40-minute score was recorded in the summer of 2006 at Capitol Studios in Hollywood, California.
 Conti chose to pre-record the string, brass and piano tracks and then have those tracks mixed with the work of a 44 piece orchestra which he conducted.
 He also performed all of the piano work himself which is something he has done with each movie for which he has composed the score.
 Stallone also was involved in every part of the process and attended several of the recording sessions.

-In addition to the score, the film features original tracks performed by Natasha Bedingfield, Three 6 Mafia, and Stallone's younger brother Frank Stallone as well as classic tracks such as Frank Sinatra's "High Hopes" and The Miracles' "Ooo Baby Baby".
-Of the original tracks the most significant is the Diane Warren-penned song "Still Here", performed by Bedingfield, which was reported to be the film's theme in early articles.
+In addition to the score, the film features original tracks performed by Natasha Bedingfield, Three 6 Mafia and Frank Stallone as well as classic tracks such as Frank Sinatra's "High Hopes" and The Miracles' "Ooo Baby Baby".
+Of the original tracks the most significant is the Diane Warren song "Still Here", performed by Bedingfield, which was reported to be the film's theme in early articles.
 Though it is still listed in the credits, the song was dropped from the film.

 Soundtrack

 On December 26, 2006, Capitol Records released a CD titled Rocky Balboa: The Best of Rocky which had a logo and cover art that was identical to the film's theatrical poster.

 The CD itself contains short dialogue clips and musical tracks, some of which are remixes, from all the Rocky films.
 Only three of nineteen total tracks are from the Rocky Balboa film: two dialogue tracks and the Three 6 Mafia song "It's a Fight" (the UK version contains the additional track "Still Here" by Natasha Bedingfield).

 Compositions by Rocky IV composer Vince DiCola are absent from the album, except for the song "Hearts on Fire" by John Cafferty, co-written by DiCola, Ed Fruge and Joe Esposito.
-DiCola is the only person, other than Conti, to act as composer on a Rocky film and his work was used extensively on the 1991 compilation CD The Rocky Story: Songs from the Rocky Movies.
+DiCola is the only person, other than Bill Conti, to act as composer on a Rocky film and his work was used extensively on the 1991 compilation CD The Rocky Story: Songs from the Rocky Movies.
 The missing DiCola tracks are the only tracks on the 1991 CD that are not present on the new CD, which indicates an effort to use only Rocky Balboa composer Conti's tracks.